 The degree may be awarded with distinction if a student has an overall average of at least 75% with a subminimum of 70% for both the coursework and dissertation.

-Successful interview by Financial Management representatives in the Department of Finance and
+Successful interview by Financial Management representatives in the Department of Finance and specialising in FINANCE in the field of INVESTMENT MANAGEMENT [CM031FTX07]

 Selection of a supervisor and a signed memorandum of understanding between student and faculty member.